-$$\gamma = \frac{v - \operatorname{Tr}[\Lambda_1] - \lambda_L^1(M - L)}{v - \operatorname{Tr}[\Lambda] - \lambda{L+1}(M - L)}, \qquad c = \lambda_L^1 - \gamma \lambda{L+1}.$$
+$$\gamma = \frac{v - Tr[\Lambda_1] - \lambda_L^1(M - L)}{v - Tr[\Lambda] - \lambda{L+1}(M - L)}, \qquad c = \lambda_L^1 - \gamma \lambda{L+1}.$$ space EOF rotation matrix F for the SLP analysis has more off-diagonal structure than that for the SST analysis.
+Also the eigenvalues estimated by the present algorithm are much closer to those estimated by the K97 method for SST than for SLP.

-With this corrected estimate of covariance we rerun the analysis and check if Eqs.
-(A1) and (A2) hold for $\mathbf{A}p$ and $\mathbf{A}{oI}$ estimated from its results (i.e., if the results of the analysis are consistent with our a priori assumption on the signal variance).
+With this corrected estimate of covariance we rerun the analysis and check if equations (A1, A2) hold for A_p and A{OI} estimated from its results (i.e. if the results of the analysis are consistent with our a priori assumption on the signal variance).
 If not, we could do another iteration.
-However, for this particular SLP applications the agreement was quite satisfactory.
+However for this particular SLP applications the agreement was quite satisfactory.

 To close the story, we examine why the heuristic algorithm of K97 failed for the SLP analysis, but not for the SST analysis of K98.
 For this we run our new covariance reestimation algorithm for the SST analysis of K98.
-The explanation is that the reduced-space EOF rotation matrix F for the SLP analysis has more offdiagonal structure than that for the SST analysis.
-Also the eigenvalues estimated by the present algorithm are much closer to those estimated by the K97 method for SST than for SLP.
+The explanation is that the reduced

 As discussed in K97, a realistic estimate of the signal covariance is of crucial importance for obtaining realistic theoretical error estimates.
-When we repeat the experiment with the North Atlantic 1950-92 withheld area as in K97 and K98 we find that the theoretical error estimate in the middle of the North Atlantic withheld area reaches 0.8 mb, while when all the available data are used, the estimated error is about 0.3 mb [because this value includes large-scale error only (Fig. 1c), excluding the influence of truncation error (Fig. 1b), it is smaller than the North Atlantic error values in Fig. 2a and Table 3].
+When we repeat the experiment with the North Atlantic 1950-1992 withheld area as in K97 and K98 we find that the theoretical error estimate in the middle of the North Atlantic withheld area reaches 0.8 mb, while when all the available data are used, the estimated error is about 0.3 mb (because this value includes large-scale error only (Figure 1c), excluding the influence of truncation error (Figure 1b), it is smaller than the North Atlantic error values in Figure 2a and Table 3).
 Consistent with these error estimates, the rms difference between the solutions with and without the data in the chosen area almost reaches 0.6 mb.
 This example is evidence that the analysis with the given settings produces reliable conservative error estimates for the solution.